 - High-value reward items that pull their weight in social currency

 Of course, every employee rewards program also relies on proper marketing, implementation, and maintenance to be successful over time.
-If you don’t have the bandwidth to design and maintain the kind of incentive program that will reward your employees’ performance in a meaningful way, consider partnering with a company who can take care of it for you.
+If you don’t have the bandwidth to design and maintain the kind of incentive program that will reward your employees’ performance in a meaningful way, consider partnering with a company that can take care of it for you.

 Inproma is an employee incentive design firm with over 20 years of experience implementing programs in a corporate setting.
 We’re pros at helping CEOs figure out how to reward employees for good performance in a way that really matters.
 Want to learn more about our unique approach to employee incentives?
 Let’s talk.